sunenilausen/generic-python-installing-with-pip/en/step_1.md

 ## <a name="linux"></a> Raspberry Pi OS & other Linux (Debian-based) distributions

-Most distributions of Linux come with Python 3 already installed, but they might not have default IDLE IDE installed.
+Most distributions of Linux come with Python 3 already installed, but they might not have IDLE, the default IDE (interactive development environment), installed.

 Use `apt` to check whether they are installed and install if them if they aren't.

 + Open up a terminal window and type: